Samourai-Wallet/samourai-wallet-android/Getting started.md

 These are your payment code connections.
 Right now the list is empty, but soon it will contain your first connection to the Samourai Dev Wallet.

-### Step 2 - Create your first connection to Samourai Dev Wallet
+### Step 2 - Create your first connection to the Samourai Dev Wallet

 Tap the purple '+' button located on the bottom right of the PayNym screen.
 Tap the **Recommended** button